shareloqs/MPSDynamics/README.md

 # Publications
 Publications which make use of MPSDynamics:
-* Lambertson et al. Computing Linear Optical Spectra in the Presence of Nonadiabatic Effects on Graphics Processing Units Using Molecular Dynamics and Tensor-Network Approaches, *The Journal of Chemical Physics*, September 2024.
+* Lambertson et al. Computing Linear Optical Spectra in the Presence of Nonadiabatic Effects on Graphics Processing Units Using Molecular Dynamics and Tensor-Network Approaches, *J. Chem.
+Phys.*, 161, 114101, September 2024.
     * [https://doi.org/10.1063/5.0224316](https://doi.org/10.1063/5.0224316)

 * Lacroix et al. Connectivity Matters: Impact of Bath Modes Ordering and Geometry in Open Quantum System Simulation with Matrix Product States, *arXiv e-print*, September, 2024.